Renovation Series: How to Prepare For a Renovation

 2. Recycle all appliance manuals, everything is online by the manufacturer, yes empty that junk drawer.

 3. Safely dispose of all old paint cans, after 2 years the pigment changes and would do more harm to patching a wall.
+Find a local drop-off site to safely dispose of old paint cans.

 4. Plastic Tupperware is only meant to be temporary.
 After a few years, the plastics decompose and can be harmful to storage.
 Look at the bottom for recycling numbers 1 or 2 and get rid of, and invest in glass storage solutions.